kivy/kivy/doc/sources/installation/installation-rpi.rst

     sudo ldconfig -v

 #.
-Now simply follow the `Raspberry Pi 1-4 installation`_ instructions to install Kivy.
+Now simply follow the `Raspberry Pi 1-4 installation`_ instructions to install Kivy, but do **NOT** install the SDL2 packages using apt.

 #.
 If you are getting output similar to this when running your app::